mnr/writing-wip/kwak-anthology.md

 “There are two things you should see,” said Lupe.
 “Let’s start with the oven reconstruction.”

 Lupe waved the room into view, then spread her hands to enlarge the space where the oven used to be.
 Spinning her fingers counter-clockwise re-assembled it to its assumed state before the explosion.

-Lupe stopped the motion.
-“Okay, look right here.
-Do you see the circuits coming back together?”
-Lupe pointed at a green circuit board appearing in the oven.
-Parts were missing; the reconstruction could only do so much.

-“This isn’t the standard Hestia circuit board.
+To the side of the room were two new objects; a circuit board and a meal kit.

+“Okay, look at this,” Lupe pointed at the back of the oven.
+"The scan couldn't find any pieces of the oven circuit board, so it left that empty.
+The oven doesn't have a circuit.
+But look at this circuit to the side - the scan found parts of it all over the room.
+I have no doubt it was near - or inside - the oven when it exploded.
+This isn’t the standard Hestia circuit board.
 Someone installed a home-built version.”

 “Can you move to the bedroom desk?” asked Araci.

 The view stepped back from the oven, turned, and glided to the bedroom.
 When Araci had physically been in the room, he had seen circuit boards and electronics.
 They were visible in the render currently being shown, with the addition of tags identifying the parts.

-“What is all of this?”

-Lupe selected several of the components and split the screen.
-She moved back to the reconstruction of the oven and the circuit board.
-Some chips were partially viewable; It filled the known circuits in from manufacturer specifications.
-Lupe overlaid the components on the oven circuit.
-They lined up perfectly.

-“Well.
-Dakota was installing custom electronics.”
-Lupe saved the overlay.
-“She was hacking the oven.
-I’d guess she used the oven to test a home-built circuit.”
+Many of the tags identified stock electronics.
+The largest circuit was identified as a Hestia circuit board, same model as in the other room.
+Lupe pointed it out.
+“Dakota installed a custom board.
+She was hacking the oven.”

 “That’s one mystery partially solved,” said Araci.
 “You mentioned you had two interesting things to show me?”

-“Yes, and I’ll resist making a stupid double entendre joke about showing you two things.”
-She laughed, then moved the view to the heating cavity of the oven, cutting through the external walls like X-Ray vision.
-Inside was a meal tray, but in worse shape than the circuit board.
-Bits of the tray were visible in the reconstruction.
-Large jagged gaps showed where missing pieces would go.
+“Yes.”
+She moved the view to the meal kit hovering next to the mystery circuit board.It was in bad shape with large jagged gaps.

-“Look here,” said Lupe.
+“Look.
+Right here,” said Lupe.
 “This serial number on the meal is only partially identified.
 But it doesn’t correspond to anything available on the open market.
 We don’t know where she could have gotten it.”

 “A mystery meal in an altered oven,” said Araci.
 “Operator error compounded by hackery?”
 He silently pondered the rendered view of the condominium.